ToxicFrog/mo/README.md

 mo is a small command line tool for tagging music files, and moving those files into a music library based on their tags, quickly and easy.
 I wrote it to help me organize my vast and completely disorganized music collection.

 It recognizes .flac, .mp3, .mp4, .aac, and .ogg files.
-It uses FLAC/Vorbis tags for .flac files and ID3 tags for *everything* else, even files that have their own tagging format - this will usually work but probably isn't ideal!
-Support for other non-ID3 formats will come as I encounter music in my collection that uses them.
+It uses FLAC/Vorbis tags for .flac and .ogg files, ID3v2 tags for .mp3 files, and tries to autodetect the rest.
+Autodetection is very basic and using it may require you to know what the tags are called internally; improved support for other formats will come as I encounter music in my collection that uses them.

 It has two modes, `mo tag` and `mo sort`.
 Basic help on each of them is available with `mo <mode> --help`.
 This document covers details too lengthy for the built in help.